mianyay/sweet-shop-website/README.md

 - Clickable desserts (majority with links)
 - Floating animation
 - Wiggle animation when hovering
-- In-large animation when hovering
+- Enlarge animation when hovering
 - Tilt shake animation on parfait when clicked

 ## How to run